d2si/sovereign-keys/README.md

 It is quite the same, but it shows the fact that multiple VPCs in multiple AWS accounts can use the `Sovereign Keys` API.
 Also, for a production environment you might not want NAT instances giving Internet access to the API instances but instead use VPC endpoints to only enable the communication with the necessary AWS services.

 ## Functional Design
 `Sovereign Keys` is a system that provide EC2 instances with a secret.
 This secret is requested by an instance through a local agent and is used to protect a data volume with LUKS or BitLocker depending on the OS.
-The entire data volume is therefor encrypted at the OS level and data written on the volume never leave the instance in clear-text.
+The entire data volume is therefore encrypted at the OS level and data written on the volume never leave the instance in clear-text.
 This is slightly different from what happen with [AWS KMS](https://aws.amazon.com/kms/) where it is the hypervisor that perform the encryption/decryption process.
 The `Sovereign Keys` system can be devided between the "API" and the backing HSM.
 The "API" part is typically hosted on AWS itself, whereas the HSM can be hosted anywhere as long as you can make them available from an [AWS VPC](https://aws.amazon.com/vpc/).

 This simple illustration summarize the previous paragraph: